Acuant/AcuantiOSMobileSDK/README.md

 > pod 'AcuantMobileSDK', '~> 4.7.4'
 >

-##  Add AcuantMobileSDK.framework on each project
+##  Add AcuantMobileSDK.embeddedframework on each project

-If you are not using CocoaPods for Acuant iOS Mobile SDK installation, then you would have to add the AcuantMobileSDK.framework into your project.
-You can download the Acuant iOS Mobile SDK and framework from GitHub - <https://github.com/Acuant/AcuantiOSMobileSDK>.
+If you are not using CocoaPods for Acuant iOS Mobile SDK installation, then you would have to add the AcuantMobileSDK.embeddedframework into your project.
+You can download the Acuant iOS Mobile SDK and embeddedframework from GitHub - <https://github.com/Acuant/AcuantiOSMobileSDK>.

-In order to add the framework to your project, drag the AcuantMobileSDK.framework folder into your project's file structure.
+In order to add the framework to your project, drag the AcuantMobileSDK.embeddedframework folder into your project's file structure.

 ###  Natives frameworks and libraries